Minibrams/fastapi-benchmark/README.md

 # Serve the API through Gunicorn using 1 worker (edit serve.sh to change number of workers)
 sh serve.sh

-# In another terminal, run a stress test against the synchronous or asynchronous endpoint.
+# In another terminal, run a stress test against a synchronous or asynchronous endpoint:
-# (open http://localhost:8089 after running to start the test)

 # Load JSON file from disk and return
 sh stress_sync_json.sh